-Upright High Priestess Tarot Card Meaning
+The High Priestess Meaning

-When the High Priestess appears in a tarot reading she usually indicates a time for learning and listening to your intuition rather than prioritizing your intellect and conscious mind.
+When the High Priestess appears upright in a tarot reading she usually indicates a time for learning and listening to your intuition rather than prioritizing your intellect and conscious mind.
 She tells you to slow down and reflect on what you’ve learned and to acquire even more knowledge before making a decision or taking action.

 Are you facing a big choice or dilemma?
 Let the High Priestess guide you on your venture deep into your subconscious mind and try to connect with your higher self.
 While doing this, answers will flow freely as they come from within.
-When you have learned to consult your inner silence for answers to your practical dilemmas, you will have achieved the ideal of the High Priestess.
+Once you have learned to consult your inner silence for answers to your practical dilemmas, you have achieved the ideal of the High Priestess.

 The High Priestess tells you to listen to your intuition rather than prioritize your intellect and conscious mind.